No AI Without Consent: Your Face, Your Choice

 In 2023, actors went on strike.
 Not just for better pay or better hours—though those mattered too.
 They walked out because studios wanted something new: the right to scan their faces, copy their voices, and use digital versions of them forever.
 Without asking.
 Without paying extra.

+Inside a SAG-AFTRA signatory production.
 The new contract was clear: Your face is yours.
 Your voice is yours.
 Your movements are yours.
-If a studio wants to make a digital copy—what they call a "digital replica"—they have to tell you exactly what it's for, get your signature, and pay you every single time they use it.
+If a studio wants to make a digital copy—what they call a "digital replica"—they have to tell that performer exactly what it's for, get their signature, and pay them every time it is used, under the terms of that agreement.
+Outside a signatory production, what binds anyone is whatever they signed.

 Not once.
 Every time.